butlin/presentations/MEDI2101 Wk 4_2 heart events.md

   </div>
   <div class='description'>
     <p>The various intervals of the ECG.
 The length of these intervals gives information on whether there are normal conduction pathways in the heart, or some pathology.</p>
-    <p>(The exact length of "normal" ECG intervals, and the diagnosis of heart conditions from the ECG is beyond the scope of MEDI2101.</p>
+    <p>(The exact length of "normal" ECG intervals, and the diagnosis of heart conditions from the ECG will be touched on in the block on the cardiovascular and respiratory system in disease.)</p>
-    <p>The exact interval times are provided here only as extension information.)</p>
   </div>
   <div class='credit'>
     <p><a href="https://ecgwaves.com/ecg-topic/ecg-normal-p-wave-qrs-complex-st-segment-t-wave-j-point/">https://ecgwaves.com/ecg-topic/ecg-normal-p-wave-qrs-complex-st-segment-t-wave-j-point/</a></p>